ahadali153/findandseek/journals/ahad.md

 Today, I worked on:

 Backend authorization.
 Using the jwtdown-fastapi module, I worked on setting up the authentication in the backend.
 With a lot of obstacles, I am planning on continuing to work on it tomorrow and finishing it up.

+## July 10th, 2023:

+Today, I setup the activities routers and queries to handle restful api requests on the backend.
+I also made my first merge request to merge these changes onto main.

+## July 11th, 2023:

+Today, I worked on the comments model and created routers and queries to handle restful api request on the backend.

+## July 12th, 2023:

+Today, I worked finishing up comments routers and queries and populating activities table in the database.